all4hurricanes/Kurt-Hansen/README.md

+## Kurt Hansen
-## Kurt Hansen, Ph.D candidate at the University of Miami Rosenstiel School for Marine and Atmospheric Science (RSMAS)
+## Ph.D candidate at the University of Miami Rosenstiel School for Marine and Atmospheric Science (RSMAS)

 **2020 Seasonal Forecast**